sporto/elm-tutorial/fetching_resources/showing_errors.md

 # Showing Errors

 Our application fetches a list of users but it doesn't account for errors.
-Kill the fake api server to try this.
+Kill the fake API server to try this.

 When you refresh you will see an empty list and no indication of the error that just happened.